On Eid-i-Miladun Nabi, national leaders urge justice, tolerance to solve prevailing issues

 Dar stresses education reforms based on religious teachings

-Addressing the National Seerat Conference, Deputy Prime Minister Ishaq Dar emphasised the need for formulating Pakistan’s education system in the light of the Holy Prophet’s teachings.
+On the occasion, Deputy Prime Minister Ishaq Dar emphasised the need for formulating Pakistan’s education system in the light of the Holy Prophet’s teachings, Radio Pakistan reported.

 The deputy PM asked the religious affairs ministry to furnish comprehensive recommendations in this regard after engagement with the education ministry and religious scholars.